microsoft/pxt-adafruit/docs/reference/input/compass-heading.md

 ### Calibration

-On the first use of the compass, the **calibration** procedure will automatically start.
-The user must draw a circle with the device until it is fully calibrated.

-An enclosure made from metal, or using in proximity of metal objects, might affect the accuracy of the reading and calibration.

-During calibration, ``compass heading`` returns ``-1003``.
+Every time you start to use the compass (for example, if you have just turned the micro:bit on), the micro:bit will start to **calibrate** (adjust itself).
+It will ask you to draw a circle by tilting the micro:bit.

+If you are calibrating or using the compass near metal, it might confuse the micro:bit.

 ### Lessons